adelhassen/flight-delays/README.md

 - **Virtual Environment**: Some scripts are run in a virtual environment to ensure compatibility and isolation of dependencies.

 ### Experiment Tracking
 - **MLFlow**: Used to track experiments, logging parameters, metrics, and models.
-It helps in comparing different models and selecting the best-performing one.
+It helps compare different models and select the best-performing one.

 ### Workflow Orchestration
 - **Prefect**: Manages and orchestrates the pipeline tasks, ensuring smooth execution and monitoring of the entire process.